 Friendships are camp.
-Girls at Alpengirl camp bond almost immediately and usually stay in touch long after, sometimes planning to attend more Alpengirl trips together!
+Campers bond almost immediately and usually stay in touch long after, sometimes planning to attend more Alpengirl trips together!

 Making New Friends

 One of the main reasons to join Alpengirl is to make new friends.
 With 12 or less campers per camp session, groups are very close-knit.
 We get to know one another very well sharing tent space, partaking in the same activities, and overcoming the same obstacles together.
-You form a close bond with the other girls because nobody but them will know what your camp experience was like.
-Girls that play together, stay together.
+You form a close bond with the other campers because nobody but them will know what your camp experience was like.
+Campers that play together, stay together.

 Inclusive, Not Exclusive

 Where Alpengirls shine above the rest is in their inclusivity.
 They make true efforts to know everybody at camp and don't let anybody feel left out.
 Alpengirls know that cliques are not okay due to their exclusive nature and that romantic relationships are not allowed at camp.
-Alpengirls are always taking new partners to the bathroom and picking new people to sit next to when we enjoy a meal or circle up.
+Alpengirls are always asking new buddies to join them and are picking new people to sit next to when we enjoy a meal or circle up.
 Alpengirls can be friends with everyone at camp even if those at camp are different from those at home.

 Between getting to know and befriend everyone at camp and doing a different activity everyday, you can wear yourself down.
-Camp is a very social thing so we try to make a small window of daily time for you to have some personal quiet time without the distractions of other girls.
+Camp is a very social thing so we try to make a small window of daily time for you to have some personal quiet time without the distractions of others.
 The best time for checking out of the social scene at camp is in bed before lights out when you have quiet time to journal or read.
 If you are a person who needs lots of personal time and space, you may find this type of camp more challenging, it's pretty active and busy with group time and it's likely that you won't finish your summer reading assignments during camp with us.

 Joining Camp Solo